International Journal of Play Therapy® Tests

 • Discuss a case example on how reality play therapy activities might look with a small group in a school setting.

-Play Therapy in South Korea: History, Current Practices, Research, and Future Directions.
+Play Therapy in South Korea: History, Current Practices, Research, and Future Directions

 Credits: None available.